top of page

 Quality Improvement

 At the North Shore Health Network (NSHN), we strive to provide safe, high-quality, person-centred care.
-Across our three sites in Blind River, Thessalon, and Richards Landing we operate as one unified team delivering equitable, high-quality, integrated rural health and wellness services to our communities.
+Across our three sites in Blind River, Thessalon, and Richards Landing we operate as one unified team delivering equitable, high-quality rural health services to our communities.
 We are committed to maintaining a high standard of care, guided by our core values of Compassion, Accountability, Respect, Equity, and Sustainability (NSHN C.A.R.E.S.).
 We strive to create a safe, comfortable, and home-like environment that supports the privacy, dignity, and security of our patients, residents, and clients.

 Measuring quality in healthcare is essential.
 Quality indicators help ensure consistency of care, inform decision-making and planning, and identify opportunities for improvement in the services we provide.
 At NSHN, we recognize that not all aspects of patient safety and comfort can be easily measured.
 However, by analyzing quality indicators, we gain a broader understanding of system performance.
 This allows us to examine specific processes, programs, and services more closely, and to allocate resources where they will have the greatest impact on patient care and outcomes.